-Best cameras for kids and teens – Updated 2021
+Best cameras for kids and teens – 2023-2024

 There are so many camera makes and models, it can be hard to work out which are the best cameras for kids and teens.
-So to make it easier for you, we have put together a list of some of our favourite entry level cameras for kids and teenagers.
+So to make it easier for you, we have put together a list of some of our favourite entry-level cameras for kids and teenagers.

 Our recommended Kids cameras